KalyanKumarAdepu/M.tech-Project-Work/README.md

 # Major Challenges encountered during simulation work.
 ### 1) Selecting a Simulation Software for Conventional Micro-Drilling.
+At first, I was unsure which software to use.
+Some PhD students recommended ANSYS (Explicit Dynamics).
+Although we can build a workpiece model in ANSYS, I decided to use CATIA software to develop a complex Micro drill bit.
+To use the Micro drill bit model in ANSYS, I converted the CATIA model to an SRT.file.
+However, I later chose Deform 3D software as it is more compatible than ANSYS.
+Deform 3D is better suited for providing insights into material deformation, tool wear, and chip formation.

 ### 2) Learning Conventional Micro drilling simulation in Deform 3D software.

 ### 3) Differences in Jhonson Cook and Modified Jhonson Cook algorithms over Nickel Chrome alloy 625 (Inconel 625) for simulation.

 # Observations